Panekavu Bhagavati Shastha Temple

-Panekavu Bhagavati Shastha Temple is a temple in Perumbavoor, Ernakulam District, Kerala.
+Panekavu Bhagavati Sastha Temple is a temple in Perumbavoor, Ernakulam District, Kerala.
 The place where the temple stands has been considered holy, as this place was the hot spot for performing all rituals and poojas under the able management of a single person by the name "Chakyar".
 Over time, the sacred land was inherited by family members, generations after generations, but eventually had to be sold to an industrial company.

 However, it was said that Devi had already decided upon the fate of the holy land, and the land was then bought by a devotee named Sri.
 Sunil Dath with the intention of preserving the rich devotional and cultural heritage of the sacred land.